DavidBuchanan314/anubis_offload/README.md

 Yeah, that's a problem.
 If a site has a strict CSP configured, our userscript will not be able to reach out to the PoW server.
 Writing a proper browser extension (as opposed to a userscript) should solve this, but packaging browser extensions is a pain.

+I haven't tested on many sites, but all the ones I tried thus far worked fine.

 ## What if a malicious site sends fake PoW requests, to annoy me?

 Sure, they could do that, I guess.
 But malicious sites can compute PoW in your browser anyway.
 I've set a difficulty cap in `offloadd` so it shouldn't waste more than 1 minute or so of compute.